vanshaj-pahwa/scenic/README.md

 5. **Commit Your Changes:** Commit your changes with a descriptive commit message using `git commit -m "Description of your changes"`.
 6. **Push to the Branch:** Push your changes to your forked repository using `git push origin your-branch-name`.
 7. **Create a Pull Request:** Go to the original repository on GitHub and create a pull request to merge your changes.

-### Guidelines

-- Ensure your code adheres to the existing style and conventions.
-- Write clear, concise commit messages.

-Thank you for helping make Scenic better!

----

-Scenic: Where every click opens a new world of entertainment!